 It’s worth noting that this San Francisco beach managed by the National Park Service stretches more than a mile long down the San Francisco coastline.
 This translates into ample space for those visiting the beach, and it also makes it an ideal venue for large outdoor events and family activities.
 No matter your reason for coming to San Francisco to see the coastal trail and shore, knowing which parking lot to park in can make your trip all the more pleasant and less stressful.

 A lot of people come to Baker Beach on sunny weekends when the sun kisses the sand to check out the Marin Headlands or the Golden Gate Bridge.
-Although the summertime is busier, there is still a lot of events that take place at the beach throughout the year.
+Although the summertime is busier, there are still a lot of events that take place at the beach throughout the year.

 Baker Beach Parking Lots

 When using one of Baker Beach’s parking lots, there is no parking fee.
-If you’re headed to the beach picnic area, you’ll want to park in the North Parking Lot and be near the cypress grove.
+If you’re headed to the beach picnic area, you’ll want to park in the North Parking Lot and be near cypress grove.
 Parking in the North end instead of the South Lot also means you’ll be closer to Battery Chamberlin.

 Is There Metered Parking Near Baker Beach?